What is Bone Broth?

 The gelatin in the broth acts as a natural digestive aid.

 As true in most aspects of life, the quality of the finished product can only be as good as the quality of the original ingredients.
 Please use quality products.
-Use bones from animals raised on open pasture fed their natural diet, never exposed to hormones, antibiotics, pesticides, or other chemicals.
+Use bones from animals raised on open pasture fed their natural diet, never exposed to hormones, antibiotics, pesticides, or other chemicals to prevent introducing your body to toxins and requiring detoxification.

 This broth recipe calls for a turkey carcass (plus the neck and giblets) but you can use bones from any wild, grass-fed, or pasture-raised animals.
 Chop up the bones if you can, to expose the marrow.
 Add a splash of apple cider vinegar to my stock because the small amount of acid will maximize the release of minerals (calcium, magnesium, potassium, etc.) and gelatin from the bones as the broth simmers.